 - Help maintaining the few products we take care of, including bug-fixes and helping the Product Owner with their work.

-- Helping us talk to the client, analyzing their needs, data modelling, constructing a backend+frontend setup, coding, testing, etc.
+- Helping us talk to the client, analyzing their needs, data modelling, constructing a backend+frontend setup with other developers, coding, testing, etc.

 - Leading demos and joining team retrospectives and daily standups.